Learning the Effect of Persuasion via Difference-In-Differences: The Parameters

-For the sake of intuition, suppose that $Y_1(1)\geq Y_1(0)$ with probability one so that \cref{ass:monotonicity} is satisfied, and focus on APRT.
-Then, APRT is obtained by rescaling ATT, where the rescaling factor is determined by how many people in the treatment group are not pre-converted and have potential to be persuaded:\footnote{In terms of the decomposition of the treatment group we discussed earlier, APRT is equal to $\#\textrm{TP}/(\#\textrm{TP}+\#\textrm{NP}) = \#\textrm{TP}/\#\textrm{AP}^c$, where $\# A$ represents the size of group $A$.} the more people in the treatment group were going to take the action of interest without listening to a persuasive message, the more important it is to address the issue of ``preaching to the converted'' in measuring the pure persuasive effect of the treatment.
-For instance, if no one in the treatment group is pre-converted and everybody is a real target to persuade, then there will be no difference between ATT and APRT.
-Otherwise, the two causal parameters are distinct, and the latter is usually larger.
+For intuition, assume $Y_{i1}(1) \geq Y_{i1}(0)$ almost surely so that \Cref{ass:monotonicity} holds, and focus on FPR.
+In this case, FPR is obtained by rescaling ATT, with the factor capturing the fraction of treated individuals who are not pre-converted and thus are potential persuasion targets.\footnote{In terms of the earlier decomposition of the treatment group, FPR equals $\#\mathrm{TP} / (\#\mathrm{TP} + \#\mathrm{NP}) = \#\mathrm{TP} / \#\mathrm{AP}^c$, where $\#A$ denotes the size of group $A$.} The larger the share of pre-converted individuals in the treatment group, the more important it is to adjust for ``preaching to the converted’’ when measuring pure persuasive effects.
+If no one is pre-converted and everyone is a persuasion target, ATT and FPR coincide; otherwise, FPR typically exceeds ATT.